SMSLink-ro/Integration-example-of-SMS-Gateway-HTTP-using-PHP/README.md

 ## System Requirements

-PHP 5 or greater with
-  CURL enabled or file_get_contents with allow_url_fopen to be set to 1 in php.ini
+PHP 5 or greater with PHP cURL library or file_get_contents with allow_url_fopen to be set to 1 in php.ini

 ## Documentation